 Finding a German Shepherd Puppy

-The best way to find a healthy German Shepherd puppy is to be careful when selecting their parents.
+The best way to find a healthy puppy of any breed is to be careful when selecting their parents.

 Remember, if either parent has a banana back then their puppies are likely too as well.